ryanhugh/searchneu/docs/Bug bounty.md

 # Bug Bounty

-If you find a security vulnerability on Search NEU I'll buy you a burrito from Qdoba 🌯🎉!
+If you find a security vulnerability on Search NEU I'll buy you a burrito from Amelia's 🌯🎉!
 Make sure to keep the vulnerability details secret when letting us know about it.
 A great way to let us know is to email us at hey@searchneu.com or to send Ryan a FB message at [m.me/ryanhughez](https://m.me/ryanhughez).

 Security vulnerabilities include:
 - Changing the code on production